 Communicating This Competency

-There are many opportunities to communicate your work ethic/professionalism skills to others through your resume, cover letters, interviewing, 30-second professional introduction, networking, etc. Start with statements like the examples below to build upon:
+There are many opportunities to communicate your leadership skills to others through your resume, cover letters, interviewing, 30-second professional introduction, networking, etc. Start with statements like the examples below to build upon:

 - Organized and executed the Keenan Revue, a performance of skits written and performed by members of Keenan Hall.
 It draws 4,000 people over three nights.